henniggroup/GASP-python/docs/usage.md

 lammps < $input_file
 ~~~~

-This script assumes that LAMMPS is installed, and that the LAMMPS executable (`lammps` command) is on user's the path.
+This script assumes that LAMMPS is installed, and that the LAMMPS executable (`lammps` command) is on the user's path.

 The genetic algorithm needs an input script in order to perform LAMMPS calculations.
 Here is an example input script that specifies an EAM potential for Al-Cu alloys:

 ~~~~
-units		real
+units		metal
 dimension	3
 atom_style	charge
 boundary	p p p